MEF-GIT/MEF-LSO-Sonata-SDK/README.md

   of the open source
   [Sonata Blending Tool](https://github.com/Amartus/SonataBlendingTool)), not normative static bindings of envelope APIs with all Product Specifications.
+  The Address, Site and Trouble Ticket APIs are not included as they do not carry product information.

 ## Issues, Questions, and Feedback